by Linda Ranson Jacobs

 Let me relay to you two stories that will help you to see how a church can fulfill this scripture.

 I could not ever pull my son back into that church.
-Oh he went every Sunday that he was home but it was a struggle.
+Oh, he went every Sunday that he was home but it was a struggle.
 My heart ached for my son.
-As a young teen, he was driven away from a church.
+As a young teen, he has driven away from a church.

 Here is the part of the conversation that I heard later that evening: